Ada Lovelace’s legacy: inspired and inspiring

 I have answered this many times and here is my secret recipe: a good husband and a good babysitter.

-These days, which are in your perspective the top three challenges inherited to woman embarking
+These days, which are in your perspective the top three challenges inherited to woman embarking in STEM careers?

 1) Persistent discriminatory social and cultural norms.
 Unconscious gender bias in the workplace.

 2) Therefore, for a woman to be successful she needs to work twice as hard as a man in the equivalent position.

 3) Shortage of good role models/mentors and sponsor/advocates for women.